iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

 template: main.html
 ---

-# Blue-Green Rollout of a KServe ML Model
+# Blue-green rollout of a KServe ML model

 This tutorial shows how Iter8 can be used to implement a blue-green rollout of ML models hosted in a KServe environment.
 In a blue-green rollout, a percentage of inference requests are directed to a candidate version of the model.
 The remaining requests go to the primary, or initial, version of the model.
 Iter8 enables a blue-green rollout by automatically configuring routing resources to distribute inference requests.